apache/trafficcontrol/docs/source/admin/traffic_router/migrationto2-3.rst

 ==========================
 * Replaced custom Java SNI implementation with a native implementation using tomcat-native, apr (Apache Portable Runtime) and OpenSSL
   This should significantly improve the performance of routing 'https' delivery services.
-* Upgraded to Tomcat 8.5.28
+* Upgraded to Tomcat 8.5.30
-* Separated the Traffic Router installation from the Tomcat deployment and created a new 'tomcat-tr' package for installing Tomcat.
+* Separated the Traffic Router installation from the Tomcat deployment and created a new 'tomcat' package for installing Tomcat.
   Traffic Router and Tomcat can now be upgraded independently
 * Converted Traffic Router to a 'systemd' service
 * Modified the development test and dev deployment processes to be more consistent with production